 Prescription drugs abuse happens whenever they are consumed in a manner or quantity not recommended by the prescribing doctor.
 Methods of abuse include taking drugs in a greater quantity than directed or snorting crushed pills in an effort to get an enhanced effect.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately an estimated 8.2 million adults aged 26 or older misused pain relievers in 2015.
 This number represents 3.9 percent of this or the older age group who used prescription drugs non-medically in the previous year.

-Many drugs can lead to prescription drug addiction.
-According to the National Institute on Drug Abuse (NIDA), the three classes of prescription drugs that are most often are opioids, central nervous system (CNS) depressants, and stimulants.
+It is a fact that the use of various drugs can lead to the development of prescription drug addiction.
+According to the NIDA, the three classes of most abused prescription drugs are opioids, central nervous system (CNS) depressants and stimulants.

-According to NIDA “more than 2 million people in the United States suffer from substance use disorders related to prescription opioid pain relievers.
+According to NIDA, “More than 2 million people in the United States suffer from substance use disorders related to prescription opioid pain relievers.
 The terrible consequences of this trend include overdose deaths, which have more than quadrupled in the past decade and a half.”

 - Feeling high (euphoria)

-- Slowed breathing rate
+- Slow breathing rate

 - Poor coordination

-- Increased pain with higher doses
+- Increase in pain with higher doses